mrcbax/pushparse/README.md

 ## An example streaming data extractor for the compressed Pushshift Reddit database.

+### NOTE: This tool operates directly on the compressed zstd archives and DOES NOT require all of the data to be decompressed on disk.

 ~2TB of data was obtained from [the Pushshift Archive](https://the-eye.eu/redarcs/).
 (Remember to be a good netizen and use the Torrent option to avoid overloading the archive's servers)